lfaucheux/PyLUCCBA/README.md

 #### Adding new CO2 prices (or output flows) trajectory

-To add a scenario of CO2 prices, go to the folder `resources\prices\Exput` of your local copy.
-There, you will find two files, namely `CO2_prices_FR.csv` and `Exput.txt`.
+To add a scenario of CO2 prices, go to the folder `resources\externality` of your local copy.
+There, you will find two files, namely `co2_prices_fr.csv` and `co2_prices_fr.txt`.
 First, open the csv file, add a scenario's name in the first line, *e.g.* `customPricesScenario`, and prices in the just-named column.
 Remember that your newly-added trajectory can be sparse and that the tool will retro/intra/extrapolate missing prices.
 Second, open the txt file and add two lines related to `customPricesScenario`, as shown below:

     customPricesScenario:unit:EUR/tonne
     customPricesScenario:yrb:none